josephsieang/express-starter/README.md

 - `npm run build`: Bundle the application using esbuild
 - `npm start`: Run the bundled server (production)
 - `npm run format`: Format all TypeScript files in the `src` directory using Prettier
+- `npx prisma migrate dev --name <name>`: Run a new database migration
+- `npx prisma studio`: Open Prisma Studio to view and edit your database

 ---